alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 advisor as your sole source of funding is a risk because that money is coming from a grant, which comes from a proposal, and there's a chance you'll need to do work that matches the proposal rather than the research you're supposed to be doing.
-A good advisor tries to shield their grad students from this by getting flexible grants, but it depends on the professor.
+A good advisor tries to shield their grad students from this by getting uncondtional grants, but it depends on the professor.

-In contrast, industry labs have one source of funding (the company), and it'll pay more than any PhD program.
+In contrast, industry labs have one source of funding (the company), and they'll pay more than any PhD program.
 You won't have to think about side hustles, and will probably get to focus on research more, but you won't have radical freedom, and it's possible your company will lay-off your research lab without much recourse.
 To give recent examples, Microsoft closed their Silicon Valley research lab in 2014, and in 2020 UberAI downsized and Alphabet shut down Loon.
 The freedom's not obviously better than a PhD, but it's not obviously worse either.
+There's a wide range of overlap between the two distributions, and I only feel confident about saying this: academia is biased towards freedom more than industry labs, so if you compare PhD programs and industry labs of similar strength, expect the PhD program to have more freedom on average.
+If you are comparing things of different strength

+(REWORD THIS PART, it's tricky and I'm not sure what's true...)

 Social Life